Augmenta-tech/Augmenta/README.md

 Applications
 ------------

-For now, you can check examples what we do with Augmenta here : [Théoriz studio]
+For now, you can check some examples of what we do with Augmenta here : [Théoriz studio]

 People are starting to do cool things right now !